-Student learning outcomes for the Associate of Applied Science in Automotive Technology include:
+A student with an Associate of Applied Science in Automotive Technology will be able to:

-Students are required to wear black jeans and steel-toed leather work or hiking boots in all lab sections.
-The college will provide t-shirts.
+Students are required to wear black work pants and steel-toed leather work or hiking boots in all lab sections.
+The college provides t-shirts.

-Students must have in their possession a set of tools for use in the lab and during the summer cooperative work experience and must also have a dependable vehicle to travel to and from the lab facilities.
+The student must have in their possession a set of tools for use in the lab and during the summer cooperative work experience and must also have a dependable vehicle to travel to and from the lab facilities.

 We would love to meet you and personally introduce you to the Vermont Tech community.